Limit Theorems Under Several Linear Constraints: On the assumption

 As we will see in Proposition \ref{Proposition:w}, we have $w_j:=\l_1A_{1j}+\l_2A_{2j}$ for any $j$, where $\l_1,\l_2\in\R$.
 Using this, it is straightforward to see that $\l_1$ must be of order $n$ since $\sum_{j=1}^n A_{1j}\frac{1}{w_j}=2$.
 Now, as also $\sum_{j=1}^n A_{2j}\frac{1}{w_j}=A_{21}\frac{1}{w_1}+A_{22}\frac{1}{w_2}+A_{23}\frac{1}{w_3}=1$, we must have $\l_2$ of order $-n$ in such a way that at least one $w_j$, $j=1,2,3$, is of order 1.
 The only possibility for this is (since $w_j>0$) that $\l_2\sim -\frac{\l_1}3$.
 Overall, we find that

 where we write $f=\Theta(g)$ if $f=\O(g)$ and $g=\O(f)$.
-Here, notably, in $\hat A$ only the third variable is of order 1, masking the fact that the second constraint relies on just three variables.
-Property A rules out such cases.
+Here, notably, in $\hat A$ only the third variable is of order 1, while the second constraint relies on three variables.
+It shows that our assumption $\|\hat A\|_{\max}=o(1)$ cannot easily be replaced by an assumption on the number of asymptotically non-vanishing variables in $\hat A$.

 \end{rem}